Roger Guttridge recalls North Dorset’s most notorious smuggling gang

 As many readers will know, I only need half an excuse to talk about my smuggling ancestors, and an email from Mike Coker has provided just that.

-‘I’ve enjoyed reading your articles in the new Blackmore Vale and have been the owner of your Dorset Smugglers book for many years,’ he writes.
+‘I’ve enjoyed reading your articles in the BV magazine and have been the owner of your Dorset Smugglers book for many years,’ he writes.

 ‘I have a recollection of a story that I read many years ago, the gist of which was that a gang of smugglers led by a Ridout (Roger?) were apprehended by a Customs and Excise officer named Coker (Lieutenant John?).

 ‘Apparently a mutually satisfactory arrangement (a bribe?) was arrived at and Ridout was allowed to go free without any blood being shed.

 ‘The story had some significance to me and my family as I am a Coker and my wife’s maiden name was Ridout.’

 I’ve told Mike that the story doesn’t ring any bells, although that doesn’t necessarily mean it doesn’t have some basis in fact.

 If Coker really was a lieutenant, that probably means he was a member of the Coastguard, which used naval ranks but was not launched until 1822, 11 years after Roger Ridout’s death.

 Neither the Customs nor the Excise, which were separate services until the early 1900s, used naval ranks.

 Like most smugglers, however, Roger Ridout would not have been averse to a little bribery and corruption if it kept him out of jail.

 Among the family legends handed down by my maternal grandfather, Jim Ridout, of Fiddleford, is the claim that Roger used bribed a magistrate called Dashwood by leaving tubs of brandy on his doorstep in Penny Street, Sturminster Newton.